Ethnic Studies (ETHS)

 3 Units (LEC 48-54)

-Prerequisite: Acceptance into the Honors Enrichment Program., ENGL-101 (with grade of C or better).
+Prerequisite: Acceptance into the Honors Enrichment Program., ENGL-C1000 (with a grade of C or better).

 Transfers to both UC/CSU